Total Pageviews

 • Reduced engagement.
 Seen by many organizations as the solution to organizational problems, employee engagement won’t be solved solely by EAP programs, job and work flexibility, great facilities or even top quartile pay.
 Most people will be immediately more engaged in and committed to their work with they have a skilled and effective manager.

 • Reduced productivity.
-Productivity typically tracks engagement, but additionally when people have a bad boss, people may be less focused on the work, take more sick days, and generally be laxer about their job responsibilities.
+Productivity typically tracks engagement, but additionally when people have a mediocre boss, people may be less focused on the work, take more sick days, and generally be laxer about their job responsibilities.

 • Poor decisions.
 Even if the manager is brilliant, if they make decisions with little or no input from team members, they will have less perspective and may make poorer decisions – or at least make decisions that have less commitment from the team to implement.

 • No decisions.
-Some of the bad bosses you’ve encountered may make no decisions or take no action on issues brought to them.
+Some of the poor bosses you’ve encountered may make no decisions or take no action on issues brought to them.
 This is equally ineffective, may lead to missed opportunities and broken trust.

 This is just a short list.
-Your experience with a bad boss might give you other examples and issues.
+Your experience with a poor boss might give you other examples and issues.
 Ultimately, they will likely roll up to the big three – increased turnover, reduced engagement, and reduced productivity.

-The Business Value of Good managers
+The Business Value of Managers Who Are Skilled in People-Leadership

 The research in this HBR blog post by Randall Beck and James Harter, Why Good Managers so Rare, shows that the quality of the managers impacts the success of the business more than anything else.